synmetrix/synmetrix/docs/datasources/elasticsearch/README.md

 ## Step 4: Access Kibana and add sample data

-Wait for the Kibana service to start, then go to http://localhost:5601 and log in with the credentials of the user you created:
+Wait for the Kibana service to start, then go to http://localhost:5601 and log in with the credentials:

 <pre>
 User: elastic